Image courtesy of Cong H on Pexels Image courtesy of Cong H on Pexels

 Show description

 Crombie was immediately provided antibiotics, pain medication and a nice warm and comfortable bed.
-He was also given wet food which he devoured.
-Despite his physical condition, he was soon purring and kneading - saying thank you to his new vet for her help to make him more comfortable.
+He was also given wet food which he devoured instantly.
+Despite his physical condition, he was soon purring and kneading - saying thank you to his new vet friend for her help to make him more comfortable.
 All his medical issues were addressed and he has shown his gratitude each and every day since - he is a loving, affectionate little sweetheart!!
 Crombie was tested for FIV and FeLV.
 He tested positive for FIV which is absolutely no big deal - please read about it by following the link below.

 FIV+